NakoNachev/masterarbeit_code/README.md

 Then you need to install tha package into the virtual environment.
 The example below will make an editable install of the package (more can be read here: https://setuptools.pypa.io/en/latest/userguide/development_mode.html).
 Take note the command has to be executed within an activated virtual environment and from the root folder, where the pyproject.toml file is located.

-For this current setup it is under /code.

 ```
 pip install -e .
 ```